 Of course, if half of the fans don’t like this news that means the other half do, such as these AVClubers:

-And pop culture has offered plenty of change lately, particularly in comic books.
+And pop culture has offered plenty of change lately.
 In recent years we’ve seen a black Captain America, female Thor, female, Muslim-American Ms. Marvel, black, female Iron Man, Asian Hulk.
 While those moves earned Marvel plenty of press and positive reviews it also coincided with an epic plunge in sales, leading one of the higher-ups to declare that perhaps the actual comic book-buying audience didn’t want so much change so fast.
 The real explanation is a little more complicated, but that might have played a part.

 Such change has not been quite as plentiful for our live action entertainment.
-For example, we have yet another white guy playing Peter Parker (albeit doing a fantastic job with the role).
+For example, we have yet another white guy playing Peter Parker (albeit doing a fantastic job).
 However, now that Doctor Who has made the brave choice to change things up with the gender of its title character the fear is that it will lead to a steep ratings decline, and it’s not like the ratings have been that great during the Capaldi era.

 So, here we are.
 This is a polarizing decision, and it was always going to be.
 Personally, whatever resistance I might have once had to this move was eliminated by Michelle Gomez’s brilliant performance as Missy.
 She remade the character in such a flawless way that I am completely open to the idea of Jodie Whittaker doing the same with The Doctor.
 My own reaction to her casting is less concerned with her gender and more with my own personal preference for Fleabag‘s amazing Phoebe Waller-Bridge to have gotten the part.
 I, frankly, need a Whittaker refresher because while I’ve seen her in Broadchurch‘s first season and Attack the Block I don’t recall much about her.
 Moreover, I have no clue what Chris Chibnall’s version of Doctor Who is going to look like, but I at least know I am more than willing to give Jodie Whittaker a chance.
 What about you?